 Beyond the Classroom: More than Information: revisiting the challenges of teaching nonfiction in the 21st Century

-It has recently been suggested that there has been a renaissance in non-fiction publishing following the groundbreaking Aleksandra Mizielinska's Maps and the subsequent burgeoning of beautifully illustrated, design-led, wonder making nonfiction books.
+It has recently been suggested that there has been a renaissance in non-fiction publishing following the groundbreaking Aleksandra Mizielinska's Maps and the subsequent burgeoning of beautifully illustrated and design-led non-fiction books.